 "It's too symbolic to be for us."

 It seems that this rumor of "deep symbolism" started because some people didn't like the harsh message they could see in John's words.
 That message - that some are going to be saved and living in Paradise and the rest are going to suffer unimaginable punishment and anguish - is just too much for many.
-So, instead of finding out by reading, they listen to their pastors and think everything is "hunky-dory", and feel that knowing anything about Revelation is only for the professors.
+So, instead of finding out by reading, they listen to their pastors and think everything is "hunky-dory" (go ahead, look it up), and feel that knowing anything about Revelation is only for the professors.

 Just like the rest of the Bible